Why Trump’s Childcare And Paid Leave Plans Are Fundamentally Flawed | Fast Company | The Future Of Business

 Related: How The U.S. Almost Had Universal Child Care (Twice)

 The Federal Reserve estimated that the average median family income in the U.S. in 2015 was just over $56,000.
-Families making less than $40,000 will get a tax credit of $20 or less.
+According to the Tax Policy Center, families making less than $40,000 will get a tax credit of $20 or less.
 “Those with incomes over $3.7 million would receive an average tax cut of nearly $1.1 million, over 14% of after-tax income,” the report’s authors write.

 Vivien Labaton, cofounder and co-director of Make It Work Action calls this approach a bait and switch.
 “On one hand, he’s proposing childcare and paid leave plans that provide the bare minimum in terms of benefits, while on the other hand he’s proposing oppressive budget cuts that will eliminate or drastically cut resources to a range of services that are essential to working families,” she said in a statement.